aa2mz/Tiny-Radio/hardware/not so tiny/readme.md

 although the sense of the level knob is backwards.
 (Clockwise reduces the level.)
   - The audio VOX works in full QSK/full breaking but I expected there to be some hang time.
 I will implement programable hang-time in software.
+  - Oh, look!
+The "ground" on the right side of S-Meter isn't connected to ground.
+  A short jumper from the bottom of  SD1  top the left of AD4 fixes this.
 - Testing next: S-Meter.

 This level of hardware development adds features to support a more complete radio build